NDOMINEY/ND-Music-Tuition/README.md

 ### Usability Testing
 - Main navigation for full screen viewing consistent in display and location across all pages.
 All links work as expected, including the site name logo linking to the home page on each page.
 - Hammer Burger menu for smaller screen sized works appropriately accross all pages.
 However, if the user does not follow the expected completion path of clicking a link to a new page there is no obvious way to revert the hamburger menu back to it's original state.
-- Checked that all Media items and links hold alternatives to aid accessibility.
+- Checked that all Media items and links hold alternatives to for accessibility.
 - Website checked on multiple browsers including chrome, firefox and safari.
-- Lighthouse run on each webpage to check for performace, accessibility, best practice and SEO.
+- Lighthouse run on each page to check for performace, accessibility, best practice and SEO.
 On initial tests it was found that perforance was low mainly due to large jpeg image files.
-To help resolve this issue, all images were converted to webp files and over size compressed.
+To help resolve this issue, all images were converted to webp files and size compressed.
-To further increase loading times on the 'Instruments' page which utilises the use of embedded media, lazy loading was added so that the data was only loaded when actually viewed.
+To further increase loading times on the 'Instruments' page which uses embedded media, lazy loading was added so that the data was only loaded when actually viewed.
 As a result of the adjustments, the performance on the 'Instruments' page increased from 65% to 85%.
 Please see details below of lighthouse results.

 #### Lighthouse - Instruments Pre-fix